Temple of Mithras

 Just south of Mansion House, St Stephen Walbrook (1679) is considered to be the finest of Wren’s City churches and, as it was his first...

-Perched atop One New Change with a full-frontal view of St Paul's and beyond, Madison offers one of the largest public open-air roof...
+Perched atop One New Change with a drop-dead view of St Paul's and beyond, Madison offers one of the largest public open-air roof...

-This atmospheric cafe-restaurant, in the crypt of one of London’s most famous churches offers excellent value and such tasty dishes as...
+This very atmospheric cafe-restaurant, in the crypt of one of London’s most famous churches, offers excellent value and a tasty range of...

 39 Queen Victoria St · interesting places nearby

-Sweeting’s is a City institution, having been around since 1889.
+A City institution, Sweeting’s dates to 1889.
 It hasn’t changed much, with its small sit-down dining area, mosaic floor and narrow counters, behind which stand waiters in white aprons.
-Dishes include sustainably sourced fish of all kinds (grilled, fried or poached), potted shrimps, eels and Sweeting’s famous fish pie (£13.50).
+Dishes include sustainably sourced fish of all kinds (grilled, fried or poached), potted shrimps, eels and Sweeting’s famous fish pie (£16).
+Round it all off with a plate of spotted dick.